rangsimanketkaew/AWS-HPC/aws/install-aws-parallel-cluster.md

 ```
 (pcluster-virtenv) [duff]$ pcluster create mycluster
 ...
-...
-This can take 30 second - up to 30 min depending of the how configuration parameters are complicated.
-...
 ... output snipped...
 ...
 ```

+*Note that this can take 30 second - up to 30 min depending on the how configuration parameters are complicated.*

 4. Optional: to create a serious cluster for production work, you may have to edit/adjust the `config` file.
 You can create a new config file and change the location of the config file via the `--config` command option, e.g.